 Here’s another example from the two but with a video included.

-We’ve looked at different levels of badminton footwork and plenty of example drills to get better.
+We’ve looked at different levels of badminton footwork and example drills to get better.
 At some point, we don’t need more information — what are you waiting for?
 New badminton shoes?
 A new racket?

 - Badminton footwork is unavoidable.
 We use it for every shot, rally and game — it’s one of the hidden secrets we so easily overlook in favor of strokes and shots

 - Mastering the footwork at a slow pace first before speeding it up is hugely beneficial as you’ll learn the correct habits the first time

 - It’ll be tempting to skip the basic footwork in badminton and go directly to the advanced stuff but it’ll bite you in the ass later, as you’ll have to start over